conor-mccaffrey/pands-problem-sheet/README.txt

 I then iniatied another variable I called 'Guess' (leaning heavily on the School for Champions (5) text).

-I knew immediately a 'for' loop would be required so I also included a default argument in our defined function.
+I knew immediately a 'for' loop would be required so I also included a default argument in our defined function for clarity.
 I set the 'number of iterations' to 10 mostly to ensure the correct result would be attained (setting the number of iterations to 1 gave a result of 4.6).
 The variable 'Guess' was set to the formula of Newton's method outline in refereces 1-4 (( x_(n+1) = 0.5 * (x_n +a / x_n))).
 I added a 'print' function at the end, incorporating our variables, in order to align the function with the example given.
 This is also why I added the round function to ensure one decimal place.